Many employers and educational institutions will ask you to apply online using their application form.

 Questions about your skills are some of the most important as you can use them to show how you match the requirements.

-Such questions are often called ‘competency based’ as they relate to the competencies the employer is looking for.
-The employer will ask you to give an example of a time when you have demonstrated a particular skill.
-If you can demonstrate being able to use this skill successfully in the past then you are more likely to be able to apply it in the future.
+These questions ask you to give examples of when you have demonstrated particular skills (or competencies) that the employer is looking for.
+If you can demonstrate using each skill successfully in the past then you are more likely to be able to do so in the future.

 Examples of such questions are: